About Your Visit To Stockton Chiropractic Clinic

 The form collects information about your medical history, along with any relevant family medical history, previous treatments you may have had, information about your work/lifestyle and the levels of pain you have been experiencing and how the pain affects your life.

 The Initial Assessment Questionnaire takes 5 to 10 minutes to complete.
-After completing it you are ready for your first consultation session, about which you can read more below…
+After completing it you are ready for your Assessment Consultation session, about which you can read more below…

-he first consultation takes up to an hour and consists of a thorough conversation about your current problem and a comprehensive physical examination.
+he first session is an Assessment Consultation and takes up to an hour.
+It can be done online or in-clinic and consists of a thorough conversation about your current problem and a comprehensive physical examination.

 Examination can include observing your posture and the way you walk, palpation of the spine and/or other joints and muscles, specific orthopaedic tests which help us diagnosis your problem and testing of your nervous system including muscle and reflex tests.